sju-ganstar/GAN_Idea/README.md

-# GAN_Idea
+# Idea
-This repository includes idea for GAN projects
+This repository includes ideas for AI projects